Manakula Vinayagar Temple

-Manakula Vinayagar Temple is a Hindu temple in the Union Territory of Puducherry, India.
+Manakula Vinayagar Temple (French: Temple de Manakula Vinayagar) is a Ganesha temple in the Union Territory of Puducherry, India.
 Dedicated to the god Ganesa, it is a popular pilgrimage site and tourist destination in Puducherry.
 The temple is of considerable antiquity and predates French occupation of the territory.
 During the tenure of Dupleix, there were attempts to destroy the temple, but it was spared owing to strong protests from the Hindu population and the threat of British and Maratha invasion of the territory.

 Location

 The Manakula Vinayagar Temple is one of the ancient temples in Puducherry, a Union Territory situated in the southern part of the Indian sub-continent.
 The temple is 400 meters West of the Bay of Bengal, 165 km South of Chennai (Capital of Tamil Nadu State), 23 km of North of Cuddalore and 35 km East of Viluppuram, Tamil Nadu.
 The main deity of this temple, "Manakula Vinayagar" (Pranavamurthy), is facing east.
 The temple was once bordered on the east side by Orlean Street (Now Manakula Vinayagar Koil Street), south by Jawaharlal Nehru Street, north by Law-de-Louristhon street and west by a canal running north–south.